Todd McClay

 MP for Rotorua

-Todd McClay is the Minister of Agriculture, Minister of Forestry, Minister for Hunting and Fishing, Minister for Trade, and Associate Minister of Foreign Affairs.
+Todd McClay is the Minister of Agriculture, Minister of Forestry, Minister for Trade and Investment (promoted as New Zealand’s first Minister for Foreign Direct Investment within the trade portfolio), and Associate Minister of Foreign Affairs.
+He was also the first-ever Minister for Hunting and Fishing, though he no longer holds that portfolio.

-He was first elected to Parliament in 2008 after winning the Rotorua seat from the Labour Government with a majority of more than 5,000 votes.
-Since then he has been re-elected in 2011, 2014, 2017, and 2020.
+He was first elected to Parliament in 2008, winning the Rotorua seat from the Labour Government with a majority of more than 5,000 votes.
+He has since been re-elected in 2011, 2014, 2017, 2020, and 2023—making him the first MP in more than 25 years to be elected for six consecutive terms in Rotorua.

-Mr McClay has been a Cabinet minister in two National-led governments and has held the portfolios of Minister of Trade, of State-Owned Enterprises, and of Revenue.
-He has also been the Associate Minister of Health, of Tourism, of Trade, and of Foreign Affairs.
+Mr McClay has served as a Cabinet Minister in two National-led governments, holding portfolios including Minister of Trade, Minister of State-Owned Enterprises, and Minister of Revenue.
+He has also been Associate Minister of Health, Associate Minister of Tourism, Associate Minister of Trade, and Associate Minister of Foreign Affairs.

-Todd has previously been a diplomat and was the Cook Islands and Niue Ambassador to the European Union.
-He has worked in business in Europe as well as government and public relations internationally.
+Before entering politics, Mr McClay worked as a diplomat, serving as the Cook Islands and Niue Ambassador to the European Union.
+He has extensive experience in business in Europe, as well as in government and international public relations.

-Mr McClay lives in Rotorua.
-He has offices in Te Puke and Rotorua where he holds regular constituent meetings.
+Mr McClay lives in Rotorua with his partner Anna and their family.
+He maintains electorate offices in Te Puke and Rotorua, where he holds regular constituent meetings to support local residents.

 GET UPDATES